Oscar Mayer: Kraft ownership

 For nearly a century, Oscar Mayer remained an independent company owned primarily by descendants of the Mayer brothers who started it.
 In 1981, Oscar Mayer stockholders elected to sell the company to General Foods.
 Four years later, Philip Morris acquired General Foods, and in 1989 merged General Foods with the newly acquired Kraft Foods transforming it into Kraft General foods.
 Shares of Kraft Foods were first offered to the public via an initial public offering in 2001.
-Altria Group (formerly Philip Morris) spun off remaining shares of Kraft Foods to Altria shareholders in 2007.
+Altria Group (formerly Philip Morris) spun-off remaining shares of Kraft Foods to Altria shareholders in 2007.

-On November 4, 2015, owner Kraft Heinz announced it would move the Oscar Mayer headquarters and the company's U.S. meats business from Madison to Chicago.
+On November 4, 2015, owner Kraft Heinz announced it would move the Oscar Mayer headquarters and the company's U.S. meats business from Madison back to Chicago.
 The company also announced plans to consolidate its production facilities during the two following years, resulting in the shutdown of seven North American manufacturing facilities: Fullerton, California, San Leandro, California, Federalsburg, Maryland, St. Marys, Ontario, Campbell, New York, Lehigh Valley, Pennsylvania, and Madison.

 In August 2017, Bloomberg Businessweek reported that the company planned to spend $10 million to reinvent the hot dog for a more health-conscious consumer.
-According to company research, this new strategy could increase sales of their hot dogs by 6%.

 Advertisements

 Oscar Mayer had several advertisements on TV involving young children, including the Oscar Mayer Wiener ad in 1963.
 The commercial shows a young girl leading a group of children, singing about what they would get if they "were an Oscar Mayer wiener".
 It was written by Richard D. Trentlage.

 A 1973 TV commercial featured four-year-old Andy Lambros holding a fishing rod and sandwich while singing, "My bologna has a first name, it's 'O-S-C-A-R'...".
 It became one of the longest-running TV commercials in the country.

 Oscar Mayer is known for its Wienermobile, which has toured the United States for over 80 years.
 The first Wienermobile was created in 1936.
+On May 14, 2023, it was announced that the Wienermobile would be renamed the Frankmobile; four months later, this unpopular name change was reversed.

-In 2019, Oscar Mayers started sponsoring Ryan Newman in the NASCAR cup series in the number 6 Roush Fenway Racing car.
+In 2019, Oscar Mayer started sponsoring Ryan Newman in the NASCAR cup series in the number 6 Roush Fenway Racing car.
+It later announced a two-year extension to the agreement.

+On May 23, 2025, Indianapolis Motor Speedway and Oscar Mayer hosted the Wienie 500, a race between six Wienermobiles.